spinnaker/halyard/docs/commands.md

 #### Parameters
  * `--chaos`: Enable Chaos Monkey support.
 For this to work, you'll need a running Chaos Monkey deployment.
 Currently, Halyard doesn't configure Chaos Monkey for you; read more instructions here [https://github.com/Netflix/chaosmonkey/wiki](https://github.com/Netflix/chaosmonkey/wiki).
  * `--deployment`: If supplied, use this Halyard deployment.
 This will _not_ create a new deployment.
- * `--infrastructure-stages`: Enable infrastructure stages.
-Allows for creating Load Balancers as part of pipelines.
  * `--managed-pipeline-templates-v2-ui`: Enable managed pipeline templates v2 UI support.
  * `--mine-canary`: Enable canary support.
 For this to work, you'll need a canary judge configured.
 Currently, Halyard does not configure canary judge for you.
  * `--no-validate`: (*Default*: `false`) Skip validation.